Helicobacter pylori: Flagellum

 The first virulence factor of Helicobacter pylori that enables colonization is its flagellum.
 H. pylori has from two to seven flagella at the same polar location which gives it a high motility.
 The flagellar filaments are about 3 μm long, and composed of two copolymerized flagellins, FlaA and FlaB, coded by the genes flaA, and flaB.
 The minor flagellin FlaB is located in the proximal region and the major flagellin FlaA makes up the rest of the flagellum.
 The flagella are sheathed in a continuation of the bacterial outer membrane, which gives protection against the gastric acidity.
-The sheath is also the location of the origin of the outer membrane vesicles that give protection to the bacterium from bacteriophages.
+The sheath is also the origin of the outer membrane vesicles that protect the bacterium from bacteriophages.

 Flagella motility is provided by the proton motive force provided by urease-driven hydrolysis, allowing chemotactic movements towards the less acidic pH gradient in the mucosa.
-The mucus layer is about 300 μm thick, and the helical shape of H. pylori aided by its flagella helps it to burrow through this layer where it colonises a narrow region of about 25 μm closest to the epithelial cell layer, where the pH is near to neutral.
+The mucus layer is about 300 μm thick.
+The helical shape of H. pylori, aided by its flagella, helps it to burrow through this layer where it colonises a narrow region of about 25 μm closest to the epithelial cell layer, where the pH is near to neutral.
 They further colonise the gastric pits and live in the gastric glands.
 Occasionally the bacteria are found inside the epithelial cells themselves.
 The use of quorum sensing by the bacteria enables the formation of a biofilm which furthers persistent colonisation.
 In the layers of the biofilm, H. pylori can escape from the actions of antibiotics, and also be protected from host-immune responses.
 In the biofilm, H. pylori can change the flagella to become adhesive structures.